 When work zones reduce the travel way to less than 16 feet wide or reduce existing vertical clearances to less than 16'-6", then WSDOT Commercial Vehicle Services needs to be contacted at least 7 calendar days in advance to post the oversize/overweight restriction online and/or updating the height clearances.
+A 30+ day advance notification for restrictions in place for more than 3 days on T-1, T-2, & T-3 corridors.
 This coordination is performed through WSDOT Construction offices by the Traffic Control Manager.